pjchung/pjchung.github.io/_posts/2014-06-14-malignant-liver-tumors.md

   * Sepsis
 * Response rates can reach 80%
 * TAE and TACE require interval treatment every 3 - 6 months

-### Fibrolamellar Hepatocellular Carcinoma
-* Very different from HCC
-* Occurs in patients without parenchymal injury or cirrhosis
-* Median age of 27 years
-* **Primary neuroendocrine tumor of the liver**
-  * Secrete characteristic hormones/proteins
-    * Neurotensin
-    * Vitamin B<sub>12</sub>-binding protein
-  * Well circumscribed
-  * Separate from adjacent blood vessels
-  * Slow growing
-* 5-year survival rates range from 30 - 50%
-* Nodal metastases in 15 - 30% of cases
-  * Inspection of lymph nodes
-    * Porta hepatis
-    * Celiac region
-    * Peripancreatic region

-### Intrahepatic Cholangiocarcinoma (ICC)
-* Epidemiology
-  * AKA **\"Peripheral Cholangiocarcinoma\"**
-  * Associated with viral hepatitis and cirrhosis
-  * More common in Southeast Asia
-  * Incidence of 5,000 cases/year in US
-* Surgical resection only potentially curative option
-* Diagnostic laparoscopy due to high incidence of peritoneal metastases
-* Nodal metastases in 1/3 of cases
-  * Sampling and formal dissection of positive nodes
-* Most patients are not candidates for resection due to metastases
-  * Peritoneal
-  * Lung
-  * Bone
-* 5-year survival rates for R0 resection ranges from 44 - 63%
-* Mortality rate ranges from 2 - 7%

 ## Preoperative Assessment